AnuchitO/course-git/slidev/slides.md

 ---

-# Hands-on: Create Chat Channels Configuration
+# Excercise: Create Chat Channels Configuration

 Let's create a channels configuration for ThaiChat and track it with Git.